lizmat/articles/rakuast-for-early-adopters-4.md

 Grepping the tree
 -----------------
-So let's make a `grep` subroutine that takes a `RakuAST::Node` object and a matcher for the object, and all of its "children" recursively.
+So let's make a `grep` subroutine that takes a `RakuAST::Node` object and a matcher for the object, that will visit all of its "children" recursively.
 And which returns a [`Seq`](https://docs.raku.org/type/Seq) of the `RakuAST::Node` objects that matched.
 ```
 sub grep(RakuAST::Node:D $ast, $matcher) {
     sub visitor($ast) {                   # recursive visitor